Polycystic Kidney Disease (PKD) Treatment

-Polycystic Kidney Disease (PKD) is a hereditary condition marked by the growth of numerous fluid-filled cysts in the kidneys, potentially leading to kidney failure if untreated.
+Polycystic Kidney Disease (PKD) is a hereditary condition where fluid-filled cysts grow in the kidneys, leading to enlargement and potential renal failure.

 Types of PKD